 World Bank

-ODF in PNG was largely consistent with regional trends in terms of sector distribution.
-PNG’s only major outliers are in the health and mining sectors.
-Spending on projects focused on infrastructure overtook human development in 2013, a trend maintained through to 2022.
+ODF in PNG was broadly consistent with regional trends in terms of sector distribution.
+PNG’s only major sectoral outliers are in the health, transport and industry, and mining and construction sectors.
+Spending on projects focused on infrastructure overtook education and health in 2013, a trend maintained through to 2023.

-Since 2008, PNG has received $360 million in development financing with a “principal” focus on either climate adaptation or mitigation.
-Over this same period, the country has seen $1.6 billion in development financing with a “significant” focus on climate outcomes.
+Since 2008, PNG has received $778 million in development financing with a “principal” focus on either climate adaptation or mitigation.
+Over this same period, the country has seen $1.9 billion in development financing with a “significant” focus on climate outcomes.
 Over the past decade, PNG has seen a substantial rise in spending on climate-targeting projects.
-As a share of total ODF received by PNG, “principal” climate projects make up just 4% of total spending, well below the regional average of 9%.
-Conversely, spending on “significant” climate projects in PNG makes up 12% of incoming funds, only slightly below the regional average of 13%.
+As a share of total ODF received by PNG, “principal” climate projects made up just 4% of total spending, well below the regional average of 8%.
+Conversely, spending on “significant” climate projects in PNG made up 9% of incoming funds, only slightly below the regional average of 11%.
+The difference in country and economy size between PNG and the rest of the Pacific accounts for these differences.

 Official development finance to Papua New Guinea, by policy goal Spent, share of total ODF

-Between 2008 and 2022, PNG received $434 million in development financing with a “principal” focus on gender equality, and $6.8 billion in development financing with a “significant” focus on gender equality.
-“Principal” gender equality financing constituted 2% of ODF received by the country, matching the regional average of 2%.
-Conversely, “significant” marked gender financing made up 37% of incoming ODF, well above the regional average of 21%.
+Between 2008 and 2023, PNG received $275 million in development financing with a “principal” focus on gender equality, and $5.7 billion in development financing with a “significant” focus on gender equality.
+“Principal” gender equality financing constituted 1% of ODF received by the country, in line with the regional average.
+Conversely, “significant” marked gender financing made up 27% of incoming ODF, well above the regional average of 22%.
+This high share is largely a product of gender equity goals being included in major budget support programs, somewhat distorting the picture.
 The largest project directly targeting gender equality in PNG was the multi-year $42 million Gender Equality and Gender-Based Violence initiative, funded by Australia.